Highlights of the trip:

-Driving distance: 11 kms
+Driving distance: 7 kms

 Driving time: 45 mins

-Day 2: Srinagar-Mulbek
+Day 2.
+Srinagar-Mulbek

-Another eventful day ahead with an early start from Srinagar, will take us to Kargil, Drass (the second coldest inhabited place in the world), Tiger Hill and then to Shargol village near Mulbek where we are camping tonight.
+An early start from Srinagar will take us to Kargil, Drass (the second coldest inhabited place in the world), Tiger Hill and then to Shargol village near Mulbek where we’ll be camping tonight.